 The Benefits of Volunteering

 There are many reasons why it is a good idea for teens to seek out volunteer opportunities.
-The benefits include:
+Through volunteering, teenagers can:

 - Learn new skills